Dear Ishq: Production

 The series was announced on Disney+ Hotstar by Beyond Dreams Entertainment.
 It is based on Ravinder Singh's Write Me A Love Story (2021).
 Sehban Azim and Niyati Fatnani were signed as the lead.
+The principal photography of the series commenced began in January 2023 and wrapped up in April 2023.
+It was mainly shot at the Film City, Mumbai.
 The promo featuring the leads was released on 17 January 2023.

 Reception

-Critical reception
+OTT Play reviewed the first episodes, where it sharply criticized the show for being cliched, having lack of focus, and questionable camera shots.
+They felt it was more in line with a typical Hindi television show than a web series.

-OTT Play reviewing the first episodes, "the show was sharply criticized for being cliched, lack of focus, and questionable camera shots.
-They felt it was more in line with a typical Hindi television show than a web series."
+Dhaval Roy of The Times of India rated the series 3/5 stars.